 A Population Health Approach to COVID Recovery

-To tour a future community in person, reach out via phone or email to arrange a visit.
+We offer many options for touring our communities.
+From virtual tours to indoor visits, your patient can learn more about Brookdale in a way that feels comfortable.
+To tour a future community in person, your patient can reach out via phone or email to arrange a visit.
 When your patient speaks with a local community advisor, they will help your patient reserve a personalized tour time, answer any questions they might have and inform them of the latest health and safety protocols in place at the community.

-On the day of the personalized visit, we ask that your patient adhere to certain basic health and safety standards, including:
+On the day of the personalized visit, we may ask that your patient adhere to certain basic health and safety guidelines set by the authority having jurisdiction over the community, including:

 - Wearing a mask